kean/Nuke/README.md

 Nuke supports [Swift Package Manager](https://www.swift.org/package-manager/), which is the recommended option.
 If that doesn't work for you, you can use binary frameworks attached to the [releases](https://github.com/kean/Nuke/releases).

-## Documentation

-Nuke is easy to learn and use, thanks to its extensive documentation.
-The [**Getting Started**](https://kean-docs.github.io/nuke/documentation/nuke/getting-started/) guide is the best place to start learning how to use it.

 The package ships with four modules that you can install depending on your needs:

 |Module|Description|